core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 : A messaging paradigm where messages are published to a Broker and potential receivers can subscribe to the Broker to receive messages.
 The publishers do not (need to) know where the message will be eventually sent: the publications and subscriptions are matched by a Broker and publications are delivered by the Broker to subscribed receivers.

 publish-subscribe broker:
-: A CoAP server capable of receiving messages (publications) from CoAP clients acting as publishers and forwarding them to CoAP clients acting as subscribers The Broker can also temporarily store publications to satisfy future subscriptions and pending notifications.
+: A CoAP server capable of receiving messages (publications) from CoAP clients acting as publishers and forwarding them to CoAP clients acting as subscribers.
+  The Broker can also temporarily store publications to satisfy future subscriptions and pending notifications.

 CoAP client (publisher or subscriber):
 : CoAP clients can act as publishers or as subscribers.
 Publishers send CoAP messages to the Broker on specific topics.
 Subscribers have an ongoing observation relation (subscription) to a topic.
-Neither publishers nor subscribers need to have any knowledge each other; they just have to share the topic they are publishing and subscribing to.
+Neither publishers nor subscribers need to have any knowledge of each other; they just have to share the topic they are publishing and subscribing to.

 topic:
 : An unique identifier for a particular item being published and/or subscribed to.
 A Broker uses the topics to match subscriptions to publications.
 A reference to a Topic on a Broker is a valid CoAP URI.
 Topics have to be created and configured before any data can be published.
 Clients may propose new topics to be created; however, it is up to the broker to choose if and how a topic is created.
 The broker also decides the URI of each topic.
 Topics are represented as a resource collection.
 The creation, configuration, and discovery of topics at a broker is specified in {{topics}}.
 Interactions about the topic data are in {{topic-data-interactions}}.

 topic configuration:
-: Every topic is composed of two URIs topic configuration and topic data.
-The topic configuration resource is used by a client to create, configure, update and delete configuration topics (see {#topics}).
+: Every topic is composed of two URIs: topic configuration and topic data.
+The topic configuration resource is used by a client to create, configure, update and delete the configuration of topics (see {#topics}).

 topic data:
-: Every topic is composed of two URIs topic configuration and topic data.
+: Every topic is composed of two URIs: topic configuration and topic data.
 The topic data resource is used by publishers and subscribers to publish (POST) and subscribe (GET with Observe) to data (see {#topics}).

 ## CoAP Publish-Subscribe Architecture

 <!-- Some major changes are the topic configuration resource and the topic management.
 Interactions about topic data are separated.
 Topic configuration resource is now fundamental.
 Moving away from URI templates (/topicconfig /topicdata), using resource types instead. -->

 {{fig-arch}} shows a simple Publish/Subscribe architecture over CoAP.
-In it, publishers submit their data over a RESTful interface a broker-managed resource (topic) and subscribers observe this resource using {{?RFC7641}}.
+In it, publishers submit their data over a RESTful interface to a broker-managed resource (topic) and subscribers observe this resource using {{?RFC7641}}.
 Resource state information is updated between the CoAP clients and the Broker via topics.
 Topics are created by the broker but the initial configuration can be proposed by a client, normally a publisher.

 The broker is responsible for the store-and-forward of state update representations between CoAP clients.
 Subscribers observing a resource will receive notifications, the delivery of which is done on a best-effort basis.